crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

-- [ ] display error in callstack
-- [ ] d.ts generation is a bit foobar. checkout windows-pane.pc.d.ts
-- [ ] paperclip optional property
+- [ ] prop inferencing for css styles (needed for things like transpiling)
   - [ ] auto flag for if statement
 - [ ] fix linting & inferencing errors in vscode
 - [ ] make vscode extension rock solid